kdkorthauer/scDD/README.md

 devtools::install_github("kdkorthauer/scDD")

-Note: The package was built on R version 3.1.1
+Note: The package was built using R version 3.2.2